vincenteof/vincenteof-obsidian/400 - Zettelkasten/Pendle Boros.md

 YU is Boros is very like YT, If you long YU you are longing the funding rate, and vice versa.
 YU only has a maturity date, the price of YU will become zero at maturity date.

+What's different here is:
+1. when you long YU, you pay fixed but receive underlying
+2. when you short YU, you pay underlying but received fixed

 some strategy: